William Carlsson

 William Eric Carlsson (January 1892 – 14 July 1916) was a South African first-class cricket, rugby union player and a soldier in the South African Army.

 Carlsson was born at Hoetjies Bay in January 1892.
-He was educated at the He was educated at both the Diocesan College and St George's Grammar School.
+He was educated at both the Diocesan College and St George's Grammar School.
 Carlsson played first-class cricket for Western Province in the 1910–11 Currie Cup, making four appearances against Eastern Province, Border, Natal, and Griqualand West.
 He scored 44 runs in his four matches, with a highest score of 24.